DataDog/hiring-engineers/answers.md

 ![Metric](13-Custom.JPG)

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?
+My understanding is that only modifying the config yaml file is needed, not the python check file, variable min_collection_interval and the value is seconds

 ## Visualizing Data:
+Utilize the Datadog API to create a Timeboard that contains:

+First lets create and API and Application key with name API

+Now, I am using Python to write a script to generate the timeboard

+* Your custom metric scoped over your host.